Skip to main content

 Community organisations

 Another rewarding role for psychologists is working with a wide variety of organisations that support local communities.
-You might work with people from a culturally and linguistically diverse background, people experiencing financial difficulties and homelessness, or local government services.
+You might work with people from culturally and linguistically diverse backgrounds, people experiencing financial difficulties and homelessness, or local government services.

 Navigating Australian university degree nomenclature